History & Preservation

 Acting on behalf of the Pontifical Delegation, Nicola Salvioli’s restoration team conducted an initial fact-finding examination of the monument in the spring of 2023.
 Their close inspection consisted of in-depth examination of the surface both with the naked eye and using a microscope, endoscopies exploring the interior of the bronze, and a photographic campaign.
 The wealth of data concerning the artist’s technique and the condition of the monument was recorded graphically on 3D models, based on which a set of recapitulatory tables were generated, enabling the team to perform an initial assessment of the current state of Donatello’s masterpiece.
 This was followed by operational assistance during the diagnostic phases conducted by Padua University’s CIBA (Interdepartmental Archaeological, Architectural and Art Historical [Cultural Assets] Research, Study and Conservation Center) on behalf of the Padua Soprintendenza ABAP, leading to the identification of areas of analysis and the sampling of material for analysis in relation to the monument’s more immediately apparent issues.

-In view of the evidence that has emerged during every stage of the preliminary investigation, the restoration of the equestrian monument to Gattamelata and its base appears not only necessary but essential to ensure the preservation of the work of art for present and future generations.
+In view of the evidence that emerged during every stage of the preliminary investigation, the restoration of the equestrian monument to Gattamelata and its base was not only necessary but absolutely essential to ensure the preservation of the work of art for present and future generations.

 Details of the equestrian monument showing signs of corrosion and copper’s deterioration.
 Before conservation.